 The increasing consumer demand for better-for-you, plant-based, and fortified foods and beverages makes it more important than ever to solve the inherent challenge of masking off-notes often associated with the novel ingredients used to create these products.

-Adding Flavors Can Help Keep Up With Consumer Trends
+Adding Flavors to Plant-Based Products Can Help Keep Up With Consumer Trends

 Additionally, with food allergies on the rise, consumers want to ensure that not just the foods, but also the flavors used in manufacturing are allergen free.
 Manufacturers are venturing beyond the routine flavors.
 It’s amazing if you look at what’s happening in the last five years, you’ll see artisan types of cheeses, like goat cheese alternatives.
 Nuts and oats are being used as well.
 Consumers are also gravitating toward better-for-you products that feature natural claims and clean labels, she said.

 Ready to tackle the many plant-based development challenges your product will face?
 Leverage over a century of expertise and a library of hundreds of flavors that can be combined in thousands in combinations from Edlong by contacting us today.
-Want to learn more about the latest plant-based trends, challenges, and solutions?
+Want to learn more about adding flavors to plant-based products to enhance taste and mouthfeel?
 Don’t miss our Filling The Plant-Based Food Plate e-book!